 The Principle

-Zed is what a code editor looks like when you start over without the ad-tech DNA.
+Zed is what a code editor looks like when you start clean.
 Native.
 Fast.
 Open source.
 No telemetry by default.
 Verifiable on your own network.
 Portable across the platforms that matter.

 Your editor sees every line of code you write.
 Make sure it answers to you and nobody else.